hundredrab/MusicUtils/README.rst

 # MusicUtils
-Library to download music from list of songs (and websites such as billboards.com) and updating their metadata (Title, TrackNo, Artist, Album, AlbumArt, Lyrics etc.) **Under Construction**
+Library to download music from list of songs (and websites such as billboards.com) and updating their metadata (Title, TrackNo, Artist, Album, AlbumArt, Lyrics etc.) //**In development**

 ## Installation

 Make sure you're using `python3` and have `pip` installed and enabled.
+On the command line, simply run:

+`pip install musicutils`

 ### Requirements:

+MusicUtils requires ffmpeg to convert files to mp3.

 **On a linux system:**

 `sudo apt install ffmpeg`

-`sudo apt install youtube-dl`

 **On windows:**

-`pip install youtube-dl`

-Installing ffmpeg is slightly trickier.
+Installing ffmpeg is slightly trickier on windows.
 [Read the instructions here](http://adaptivesamples.com/how-to-install-ffmpeg-on-windows/).

 **On MacOS**